What's happened?

 This means that from the 19th of September, adult services and channels will be moved to 171 and 198 and broadband/IP based ‘on-demand’ services will be pushed to 400 and 499.

-What’s new on the Freeview EPG?
-20 Freeview HD channels from September 19
+Space for 20 Freeview HD channels from September 19

 As well as announcing future channel positions for Local TV, DMOL has today revealed that from September 19, Freeview Channels 1 to 100 will be set aside for General Entertainment channels.
 In addition, 20 Channels from 101 to 120 will be set aside for HD services.